pluralsight/guides/in-review/ruby-ruby-on-rails/handling-file-upload-using-ruby-on-rails-5-api/article.md

   mount_uploader :picture, PictureUploader
 end
 ```
- This will add another attribute to the model - <code> picture </code>.
  When a new modal instance is created, the uploader will automatically associate the <code> picture </code> with it.
+The picture will contain the url with the image, which can be reached through <code> Item.pciture.url</code>.

-This means that the <code> :picture </code> parameter has to be permitted in the controller:
+ Next, add the <code> :picture </code> parameter as a permitted parameter:
 ```ruby
  #app/controllers/items_controllerr.rb
  def item_params